-The handguard (Ia-3) is fastened to the barrel nut with a locking screw (IIa-5).
+The handguard (Ia-3) is fastened to the barrel nut with two locking screws (IIa-5).
 The handguard is not attached to the barrel (Ia-1), this helps ensure the accuracy of the weapon.
 The handguard is equipped with Picatinny rails at the 3, 6, 9 and 12 o'clock positions.